Cadet Org: Int Ranch

 Deck time ended at 12:45 pm and was followed by clean-up and lunch.
 An hour later at 1:45 pm, schooling began in a range of typical academic topics, which the children taught themselves using textbooks and checksheets.
 There was no teacher but the children were instead overseen by a course supervisor who tested them on an E-meter to see if they had misunderstood anything.
 This continued until 6 pm, with a fifteen-minute break and a snack.
 Dinner and another clean-up took place from 6 to 6:45 pm, followed by Scientology training until 9 pm.

 Finally, the children were required to fill out Student Point Slips, a kind of progress report for the day, in which various activities were assigned point scores for completion.
 This was used for the "management by statistics" system implemented by Hubbard across Scientology: the points were tabulated and marked on a graph, which had to show an up-trend each day.
 Each day ended with an adulation period for L. Ron Hubbard, whose portrait was displayed on the wall of the course room.
 The children would face his picture, chant "Hip!
 Hip!
 Hooray", and applaud the portrait for a couple of minutes.
 After a short period to get ready for bed, lights-out came at 9:30 pm sharp, ending a thirteen-hour day.

 The children had no free or play time, but there were three breaks to the routine during the week.
-On Thursday afternoons, the children were required to spend two hours tallying up their daily statistics to determine their status in accordance with the concept of Scientology ethics.
+On Thursday afternoons, the children were required to spend two hours tallying up their daily statistics to determine their status in accordance with Scientology ethics and justice codes.
 Depending on the outcome of the graphing, the children would have to take particular steps to improve or maintain their statistics.
 If the trend was down, potentially negative consequences would follow, such as having privileges revoked or being given only rice and beans to eat.
 The children were also given weekly E-meter checks to determine whether they were concealing secrets or transgressions, and had to write weekly reports to their parents.
 On Friday evenings a graduation ceremony was held for course completions and Scientology media presentations were shown, followed by the disbursement of a five-dollar weekly allowance.